Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/booleans.rst

 .. note::

-   - The Boolean modifier works with open and closed volumes.
+   - The Boolean Modifier works with open and closed volumes.
-   - The Boolean modifier does not work on edges without faces.
+   - The Boolean Modifier does not work on edges without faces.
    - The target topology determines the new topology of the modified mesh.
    - The face normals are taken into account for the calculations.
    - Whether faces are marked for smooth or flat for shading does not affect the calculations of this modifier.